Torfkopp/masterarbeit/chapters/implementation.typ

 Each of the NAS-methods also has a file describing the network.
 These contain a class for the NAS actor as well as a class for this actor's network.
-Both classes are heavily based on the network implementation of SAC in harl [Source: https://gitlab.com/arl2/harl/-/blob/development/src/harl/sac/network.py?ref_type=heads].
+Both classes are heavily based on the network implementation of SAC in harl #footnote[https://gitlab.com/arl2/harl/-/blob/development/src/harl/sac/network.py?ref_type=heads].
 The only change made to the original implementation is the net itself; it was made changeable to allow the NAS methods to change the network's architecture.

 == NEAT

-The implementation of NEAT is PyTorch-NEAT, a GitHub repository by ddehueck.
-[Source: https://github.com/ddehueck/pytorch-neat/]
+The implementation of NEAT is PyTorch-NEAT, a GitHub repository by ddehueck #footnote[https://github.com/ddehueck/pytorch-neat/].
 Minor additions were conducted to make the implementation compatible with this use case:
 A list of rewards and a method to add a reward to it was given to the genomes.
 Further, the fitness function of NEAT was changed to base the genome's fitness on its reward list; the standard fitness is the mean of the rewards, but other functions like the sum or the maximum are also selectable by the user.